Ava-HW/Catculator/README.md

 ## __Description__

-This project provides the user with three cat-related calculators, to figure out a cat's BMI, what a cat's age in human years is, and how big a kitten will get.
+This project provides three cat-related calculators:
+1. How big will my kitten get?
+2. How old is my cat in human years?
+3. Is my cat overweight?

 ## __Requirements__